-The Ministry of Health and Social Welfare (MoHSW) also owes immense gratitude to the World Health Organization (WHO) - Tanzania Office through Mr. Christopher Kamugisha and Ms Rose Shija and WHO Geneva through Dr. Madhava Balakrishnan for providing technical support that enabled development of this document.
-The financial support from WHO is highly appreciated.
+The Ministry of Health and Social Welfare (MoHSW) also owed immense gratitude to the World Health Organization (WHO) - Tanzania Office through Dr. Christopher Kamugisha and WHO Geneva through Dr. Madhava Balakrishnan for providing both financial and technical support that enabled development of this document.
+The WHO has always been forefront in supporting a number of healthcare interventions and initiatives in the country.
+It is indeed appreciated.